 If a spouse dies with a Will or dies without a Will, in Texas, ownership in the home does not transfer automatically.
 If there is a Will, title to the house can be transferred by having the executor of the will probate the estate in court.
 If there is no will, then a family member (usually the surviving spouse, a son, or a daughter) must go to probate court to initiate the legal process to transfer title to the property in the county’s real property record.

-Speaking from experience, I can tell you transferring title to a house is much better if the person died with a Will.
+Speaking as a Texas estate planning attorney who has prepared thousands of wills in Texas, I can tell you transferring title to a house is much better if the person died with a Will.
 The family is happier, the legal process is cheaper, the legal process is faster, and the legal process is easier.

 Visit www.ShuttLawFirm.com for more information on transferring the house after death, Texas spouse homestead rights, Texas letters testamentary, how to avoid probate in Texas, letters of administration, what to do if mom, dad, or other family died without a will, or serving as executor of the estate, contact Richardson, Texas lawyer Isaac Shutt at firstname.lastname@example.org.

-You can also call Mr. Shutt at (214) 302-8197 for more information on the topic discussed in this article or to discuss a different legal matter.
-For existing clients, quick phone-calls and brief e-mails are always free at Shutt Law Firm PLLC.
+You can also call the expert estate planning attorneys at Shutt Law Firm at (214) 302-8197 for more information on the topic discussed in this article or to discuss a different legal matter.
 Please consider the Shutt Law Firm if you need letters testamentary or probate lawyer in Dallas, Richardson, Plano, Allen, McKinney, Garland, Addison, TX or surrounding North Texas area.